generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 - 0.5.x (Future)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
 (In Progress)
     - Add FastCRUD bulk methods with tests to repo.
+	- Add more Xml Summaries for all used interfaces.
 - 0.6.x (Future)
 	- Look into making Session inherit DbConnection